|

 He received training at Camp Robinson, AR, later leaving for overseas

-both First Lieutenants, are sons of Mr. and Mrs. D. A. Smith of
+both First Lieutenants, are sons of Mr. and Mrs. Deforest A. Smith,

-Lt.
-Deforest A. Smith, enlisted in the U.S.Army during
+Deforest A. Smith, Jr. enlisted in the U.S.Army during the

-the summer of 1942, and received his basic training at Fort
+summer of 1942, and received his basic training at Fort Bragg, NC.
+He

 . |

-of Shinglehouse, was commissioned at Fort Sill, OK, on Sept.
+Ray H. Smith was commissioned at Fort Sill, OK, on Sept.
+16,

-16, 1943, and received a battlefield promotion to First
+1943, and received a battlefield promotion to First Lieutenant on Oct.

 |